mstocco/mariostoc.co/content/traininglog/20210404-ironman2021-21weeksout.md

 The warmup sets were a warm up that I needed.
 My arms felt tired, like my legs did [yesterday](javascript:flick('thu');).
 The feeling didn't last I soon I was into the workout.
 My watch quit counting lengths after 1375m; I noticed this part way into the 600m effort.
 Math in my head is never a strong point but I found myself figuring that I am averaging 1:50/100m so, round that up to 2:00 minutes, multiply by 6 and I should be done shortly before 12 minutes.
 The last wall was touched at 11:39.

-I did short myself 50m on an early warm-up so that I could "cool down" with a 100m and I touched that wall in 1:43. **&larr;<small>PR effort last year.</small>**
+I did short myself 50m on an early warm-up set so that I could "cool down" with 100m and I touched that wall in 1:43. **&larr;<small>PR effort last year.</small>**

 I am feeling (less effort) and seeing (times are better) improvements in the pool.
 That is until I bring my GoPro to the pool and watch after the fact.
 It looks to me that I am hinged at the hip and I need to dedicate time to the mobility work (TAC Routine 2).